amitch6097/npm-lib-skeleton/README.md

-# NPM Lib Skeleton
+# npm-typescript-library-jest-template

-### This repo is designed to help get you started with pubishing an npm typscript library
+### This repo is designed to help get you started with pubishing an npm typscript library, as well as setup the configs to enable Jest testing.

 ## Setup